Greek Chicken Meatballs

 You can omit the feta or substitute it with a dairy-free alternative, but the flavor and texture will be slightly different.

-These Greek meatballs are super versatile.
+The Greek chicken meatballs are super versatile.
 Try them in the following ways:

 - Pasta salad.
 Add the meatballs to a pasta salad with orzo, cucumbers, tomatoes, and tzatziki sauce.